eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 ## Summary

-Adding an CI job to the `eslint/eslint` repo that checks changes against `@eslint/*` plugins as well as a small selection of third-party plugins.
+Adding an CI job to the `eslint/eslint` repository that checks changes against `@eslint/*` plugins as well as a small selection of third-party plugins.

 ## Motivation

 Changes in ESLint occasionally break downstream plugins in unexpected ways.
 Those changes might be unintentional breaking changes, or even non-breaking changes that happen to touch edge case behaviors relied on by plugins.

-[Bug: Error while loading rule '@typescript-eslint/no-unused-expressions](https://github.com/eslint/eslint/issues/19134) is an example change in ESLint's that caused downstream breakages in third-party plugins.
+[Bug: Error while loading rule '@typescript-eslint/no-unused-expressions'](https://github.com/eslint/eslint/issues/19134) reports an example change in ESLint that caused downstream breakages in third-party plugins.
 At least two popular plugins -[`eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn/issues/2496) and [`typescript-eslint`](https://github.com/typescript-eslint/typescript-eslint/issues/10338)- were broken by that change.

 The plugins broke because they were relying on non-public implementation details of ESLint rules per [Docs: Formalize recommendation against plugins calling to rules via use-at-your-own-risk](https://github.com/eslint/eslint/issues/19169).